Last Updated on March 16, 2026 by AcePhysio

 Not every surgical procedure requires prehabilitation, but many people can benefit—especially when recovery will place physical demands on the body.
 You might be a good candidate for pre-surgical physiotherapy if you fall into one of the following groups:

-- You’re Scheduled for Orthopaedic or Spinal Surgery: Procedures like knee or hip replacements, rotator cuff repairs, or spinal surgeries often involve significant post-operative rehabilitation.
+- You’re Scheduled for Orthopaedic or Spinal Surgery: Procedures like knee or hip replacements, rotator cuff repairs, or spinal surgeries often necessitate essential rehabilitation following the procedure to facilitate a seamless return to your everyday activities.
 Preparing in advance can ease the recovery process and improve outcomes.

 - You Have Limited Mobility or Strength: If you’re entering surgery already feeling weak, stiff, or physically deconditioned, prehab can help strengthen muscles and improve joint movement, giving you a better foundation for recovery.

-- You Have a Chronic Condition: Conditions like diabetes, arthritis, or cardiovascular issues may slow healing or increase complication risks.
+- You Have a Chronic Condition: Conditions such as diabetes, arthritis, or cardiovascular issues may impact your recovery journey and elevate the risk of complications.
 Prehabilitation helps optimize your body’s readiness to handle surgery and recovery.

 - You’re in a Higher-Risk Category: Older adults or individuals with limited physical activity may face additional recovery challenges.
 Strengthening and mobility training beforehand can improve confidence and functional ability.

-- You’re an Athlete or Active Individual: If your goal is to return to sport or an active job, starting physiotherapy early helps preserve conditioning and accelerates your return to full function.
+- You’re an Athlete or Active Individual: If your aim is to return to your sport or resume an active role, initiating physiotherapy promptly can help maintain your fitness level and facilitate a quicker transition back to full activity.

 Even if pre-surgical physiotherapy isn’t specifically recommended by your surgeon, a consultation with a physiotherapist can help determine if you’d benefit from starting a program before your procedure.